valentinsavenko/puppet-solr/README.md

 Solr module, very basic.
 Only tested on CentOS7 / RedHat7.

-It downloads the version defined in hiera from http://archive.apache.org/dist/lucene/solr/, installs Solr following the offcial docu [here](https://lucene.apache.org/solr/guide/7_1/taking-solr-to-production.html#taking-solr-to-production) and starts Solr as a init.d Service.
+It downloads the version defined in hiera from http://archive.apache.org/dist/lucene/solr/, installs Solr following the offcial docu [here](https://lucene.apache.org/solr/guide/7_7/taking-solr-to-production.html#taking-solr-to-production) and starts Solr as a init.d Service.

+For more info on design decisions check the [blog](https://valentinsavenko.github.io/puppet-module-ecosystem/) I wrote about this module.

 ## Setup